ABS Melting Point, Properties, Applications, Advantages & Disadvantages

 Styrene: It is released when a modification is made in ethylbenzene.
 The monomer is responsible for ABS density and processability.

-ABS became a mainstream thermoplastic material in the 1950s when a small modification was made by adding butadiene, the third monomer.
+ABS became a mainstream thermoplastic material in the 1950s when a slight modification was made by adding butadiene, the third monomer.
 The addition of butadiene resulted in high toughness and smooth processability.

 How is ABS Made?